 Closed Waters: (no fishing allowed)

-Bear Lake, inlet and outlet streams, extending 200 yards downstream
+Bear Lake, inlet and outlet streams, extending 200 yards upstream and downstream

 Hunters Creek above Wild Basin Ranger Station, as posted

 Shadow Mountain Reservoir below the spillway to the park boundary Oct. - Dec.